quinngroup/ornet/README.md

 # Usage
 Ornet can be utilized by calling the Pipeline module from either the command line interface or in a script.
-Pipeline will create a directory of the following structure:
+Pipeline will output a directory of the following structure:

 ```
 ├── outputs/